 3. Montessori Students Possess Advanced Reading and Mathematical Abilities

 Reading is a huge part of Montessori education.
 Montessori kids love to read!
-We put a huge emphasis on literacy because it's a foundational component of discovery.
+We emphasize literacy because it's a foundational component of discovery.
 You'll also find that Montessori students display an advanced understanding of abstract and practical mathematical concepts.
-In a 2017 study of 140 students — some in Montessori programs, others in traditional classrooms — the students who were enrolled in Montessori programs displayed a more advanced set of literacy and math skills than their non-Montessori peers by the end of their third year in a Montessori program.
+Their success in math is largely due to the program's emphasis on hands-on learning and concrete materials, which can create a deeper understanding and love for the subject.

 4. Montessori Students Become Compassionate, Confident and Polite Children

-Montessori is designed to do more than teach children to read and write.
+Montessori does more than teach children to read and write.
 Montessori students typically display high self-esteem and great respect for others around them.
-Not only are they more self-confident, but they also demonstrate more kindness and compassion toward their peers.
-An interesting benefit of our emphasis on these areas in school is that it translates into their home life as well.
+An interesting benefit of our emphasis on these areas in school is that it translates into their home life.
 Parents of Montessori students report that their children show great improvement in organization, cleaning and household chores.
-As they grow, their abilities to help and maintain their spaces at home grows.
+As they grow, their ability to help and maintain their spaces at home improves.

 Schedule a Tour Contact Us Today